griefly/griefly/README.md

 How to start server
 -------------------

-Just run the executable from directory `griefly-server`.
+Just run the executable from directory `gopath/src/griefly-server`.

 How to run game without launcher
 --------------------------------